 This piece was inspired by a perfume created by Microsoft VP of Sales Patrick McCarthy.
 McCarthy got the idea for the products “His Money Cologne” and “Her Money Eau de Parfum” after reading about a Japanese study allegedly proving that the smell of money pumped into a factory increases the efficiency of its workers.
 The box containing the perfume bottle also includes shredded bills.

-In preparation for the piece, I collected descriptions of the smell of money from English-language literature available on Google Books.
+In preparation, I collected descriptions of the smell of money from English-language literature available on Google Books.
 Then, I read the script over a purchased commercial Muzak-style track.
-General Equivalence was streamed live on Ustream.tv for listeners at Beton 7 in Athens, Greece as part of 2012’s Electric Nights Festival of Electronic Arts.
-The resulting recording will improve the efficiency of anybody working while listening to it, even those unaware of their labor (after all, post-industrialist economies have recoded play as work).
+The resulting recording might improve the efficiency of anybody working while listening to it, even those unaware of their labor (after all, post-industrialist economies have recoded play as work).

 image credits: PNEM festival of sound art